WiredCyberKnight/Harvard-CS50x/README.md

 - Cash or Credit

   For the third coding homework, we had to implement a program that prints the minimum coins needed to make the given amount of change, in cents.
 This project didn’t have a walkthrough video, but it did have some advice and pseudocode as comments, along with some pictures to give us a foundation on what it should look like.
 I used the help of Google and the DuckAI that Harvard provides to help us on the project.
 I found out that a lot of it was just repetitive functions with different variables for the different coins while implementing a while loop.
 This project was pretty cool, but I just didn’t like how, for instance, if I put in "Change owed: 70," it would output 4… 4 of what coins though?
 I couldn’t implement that feature into the homework, because that’s where our assignment ended.
 I understand that this is still the beginning of the course, but most importantly, I learned a lot.

+## Week 2 - C Programming Language - Arrays

+- Cash or Credit

+    For the first homework of Week 2, we had to implement a program in C that determines the winner of a short Scrabble-like game.
+The program takes two inputs, one for Player 1 and one for Player 2.
+Depending on which player scores the most points, it prints either “Player 1 wins!”, “Player 2 wins!”, or “Tie!”.

+    To achieve this, I set up an integer array 'points' where each element corresponds to the score aligned with a letter in the alphabet.
+I also implemented a function that checks if a character is alphabetic (ignoring non-alphabetic characters), handles uppercase and lowercase letters correctly, and computes the appropriate score based on the ASCII standard.
+This is crucial because comparing 'a' and 'A' directly can cause issues due to their different ASCII values.